redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

 ## Preparing for the Overcloud

-1. You must source the contents of \`/root/stackrc\` into your shell before running the instack-\* scripts that interact with the undercloud and overcloud.
+1. You **must** source the contents of \`/root/stackrc\` and \`/root/tripleo-undercloud-passwords\` into your shell before running the instack-\* scripts that interact with the undercloud and overcloud.
 In order to do that you can copy that file to a more convenient location or use sudo to cat the file and copy/paste the lines into your shell environment.

 2. Run the prepare-for-overcloud script to get setup.
 This script will avoid re-downloading images if they already exist in the current working directory.
 If you want to force a redownload of the images, delete them first.